 Hellboy is a creature straddling two worlds, as are most of del Toro’s monsters.
 Hellboy and Abe Sapien (Doug Jones again), among others, have the task of protecting humanity from the things that go bump in the night.
 In the first film, we get a general introduction to the world we live in and the creatures that coexist with us.
 With Hellboy II: The Golden Army, worlds collide.
 And here, we really see del Toro’s passion for meaningful movie monsters.

 The Angel of Death is an iconic part of Hellboy II: The Golden Army.
-This dark, ghastly creature sports a mushroom shaped head with eyes on her wings, bearing similarity to the Pale Man in Pan’s Labyrinth.
-Hellboy II, I’d venture to guess, is one of the only films containing this multitude of monsters, made with practical affects.
+This dark, ghastly creature sports a mushroom-shaped head with eyes on her wings, bearing similarity to the Pale Man in Pan’s Labyrinth.
+Hellboy II, I’d venture to guess, is one of the only films containing this multitude of monsters, made with practical effects.
 With the public’s growing confidence following the success of Pan’s Labyrinth, del Toro felt a certain responsibility to push his Hellboy films into territory that seemed most natural.
 By introducing audiences to the spooky and bizarre, del Toro creates a whole new world and a welcome new screen adaptation of the beloved comic.

 Pacific Rim (2013)

 The Kaiju are del Toro’s largest monsters to date.
 Rising from the depths of the ocean to harvest the resources of our planet, these creatures wreak havoc everywhere.
 But in del Toro style, he doesn’t render one type of Kaiju as the pinnacle of this submerged race.
 Influenced by the magnitude of Goya’s painting The Colossus, these creatures bear differences that make destroying them all the more complicated.